 2009 Berkshire Conference of Women Historians First Book Prize

-2010 Willie Lee Rose Prize, Southern Association of Women Historians
+2010 Willie Lee Rose Prize, Southern Association for Women Historians

 2010 Avery O. Craven Award, Organization of American Historians